chclause/change_desktop_background/README.md

         Remove the ',30' to have it change every hour or review crontab syntax to set your own schedule.

     3. Make sure the script has executable permissions with '$ chmod a+x path/to/script.py'

+    4. Alter line 18 of the script to match the full path to where your wallpapers are.